EduardSchwarzkopf/Bug-Bounty-Toolset/Uncle Rats Bug Bounty Guide/README.md

 --- Get those invites private programs before you get cash -- private programs but first you need to get invites -- prigrams where syou can create or receive different users of different priviledge levels

+#### what to avoid when starting out
+- avoid high payouts, usually more hardened
+- avoid newspapers, usually very little functuanility
+- avoid banks, usually more hardened
+- avoid mobile, learn API testing first via web and then expand to mobile
+- avoid webshops unsless you are willing to spend money -- you need to test ALL the functionaility including buying, returning, ...
+- avoid programs that don't give you credentials and don't let you self registers
+- DO TAKE THESE BACKUP LATER WHEN YOU KNOW MORE